Florida Auto Accident

-If you live in Fort Lauderdale and get into a car accident, you face many unfortunate repercussions: injuries, medical bills, damages to your vehicle, lost wages from work, and more.
+Get into a car accident injury, you face many unfortunate repercussions: injuries, medical bills, damages to your vehicle, lost wages from work, and more.
 To recoup these expensive costs, you may consider filing an insurance claim against the negligent driver.
 When this happens, most insurance companies will request a recorded statement.
 An insurance adjuster will then use the statement to process your claim for compensation.

 What the Insurance Adjuster Wants

 With a recorded statement, an adjuster is looking for 2 things: documentation of the extent of your injuries and admission of partial or full fault on your part.
 Essentially, the insurance adjuster is looking for reasons to reduce the amount of compensation you will be awarded in your claim.
 Regarding your injuries, they’re likely looking to catch you early before you know their full extent.
 This will keep them for having to pay more for them.

 Insurance adjusters also want to prove your fault in the accident.
 If they catch you say things like “I’m sorry,” “my mistake,” or any other gleaning that you in some way contributed to the accident, it may show you hold accountability in the car accident, thereby lowering the amount you can be awarded, if any at all.

 Before giving a recorded statement to an insurance adjuster, it’s important to seek legal counsel, research your policy, and prepare what you will say ahead of time.
 This can keep you from doing something that could affect the compensation you receive.
 Contact Fort Myers car accident lawyer for more help.

 Don’t agree to give a statement right away.
 Schedule a time in the future that allows you enough time to adequately prepare.
 Try to make an appointment after the adjuster’s lunch break, that way they won’t be in a rush to get it over with.